 I walked into the classroom, where a British woman from Jungle Books taught English.
 A small group of students, led by a volunteer, were huddled in a corner, learning French.
 I stood and watched for a while, until a young Somalian guy asked me in good English which language I spoke.
 “English, Pashto, Dari, and German.”
 He wanted to know what “Wah Alika” meant, which he’d heard the Afghans in the camp say a lot to each other.
 I told him it was the equivalent of “Hey man!”
 Most of the Afghans in Calais spoke Pashto, so he wanted to know if I could teach him a few phrases so he could communicate with them.

 As I was explaining a few phrases to him, the hostile Afghan guy from outside walked in, chip on his shoulder.
 He turned to me angrily and said in Dari, “You’re a traitor.
 Why are you teaching Pashto words to an African?
 He’s going to taunt Afghans with those words.
 And why are you in here helping him instead of your own people?”
-I was taken aback by this line of questioning.
+I was taken aback by this truly idiotic line of questioning.
 Nevertheless, I told him that 1.)
 It’s not taunting unless you let it bother you and as a man you really shouldn’t.
 2.)
 All people are the same to me and I’m not going to ignore someone because of their ethnicity.
 3.)
 I was just outside for over an hour, helping my fellow Afghans.

-He went on a rant for over an hour as I listened and tried to reason with him.
+He went on a rant for nearly an hour as I listened and tried to reason with him.
 He was angry about my presence in the camp and said I shouldn’t be there.
 On one hand, he said I wasn’t being helpful.
 When I asked what I could do, he said “nothing.”
 If I wanted to help my people, I should go to Afghanistan.
 It was absurd.
-He even began disparaging me for growing up “abroad” and abandoning my homeland, and told me I shouldn’t tell people I was Afghan because I had grown up in the U.S. I pointed out that I was 2 years-old when my parents took me out of Afghanistan.
+He even began disparaging me for growing up “abroad” and abandoning my homeland, and told me I shouldn’t tell people I was Afghan since I had grown up in the U.S. I pointed out that I was 2 years-old when my parents took me out of Afghanistan.
 He, on the other hand, was an adult who made a decision to leave on his own.
 What was his excuse for abandoning his country?

 Then he began mansplaining Afghanistan’s history, praising Northern Alliance war criminals, and disparaging ethnic Pashtuns.
 Finally, I stopped his tirade because it was going nowhere.
 I told him I was Pashtun and did not appreciate his racist remarks.
 I also gave him a history lesson and corrected some of the assertions he made about who exactly was responsible for the country being in turmoil today.